Reolight/BookManagement/README.md

    dotnet run --project Host --launch-profile https
    ```

+## How to register & login

-a.
-Register at *authorize/register* endpoint
+1. Register at *authorize/register* endpoint
-b. login at *authorize/login* endpoint
+2. login at *authorize/login* endpoint
-c.
-Copy token from the response body of step b, press *Authorize* button, write down "bearer " *(with whitespace and without quotes)* and paste the token.
+3. Copy token from the response body of step b, press *Authorize* button, write down "bearer " *(with whitespace and without quotes)* and paste the token.
-d.
-Now you have access to all *books/* enpoints.
+4. Now you have access to all *books/* enpoints.